 All About Bay Laurel

-If pollination between male and female plants occurs, the flowers on the female bay tree are followed by purplish-black single-seeded berries.
+If pollination between male and female Laurus nobilis plants occurs, the flowers on the female bay tree are followed by purplish-black single-seeded berries.
 Laurus nobilis has a widely-spreading root system, so it’s important to keep a safe distance when planting it near your home or other structures.
 The roots can easily penetrate leaky pipes, so avoid planting it near water or sewer lines.

 With the right care and maintenance, you can even grow a Laurus nobilis hedge, although it takes creative pruning to keep it low.
 The leaves are versatile and attractive, so much so that in ancient Greece, they were used as wreaths and woven as crowns by victors.

 In cooking, bay is used to make bouquet garni – a bundle of leafy herbs used for cooking casseroles, soups, and stews.
 Single leaves can also be added directly into the cooking pot.
-They need to be removed prior to serving as the leaf remains woody and unappealing, but releases a lovely flavor to the liquid it’s cooked in.
+They need to be removed prior to serving as the leaf remains woody and unappealing but releases a lovely flavor to the liquid it’s cooked in.

-In order to harvest bay leaves, the plants should be at least 2 years old.
+To harvest bay leaves, the plants should be at least 2 years old.
 The leaves of the tree can then be used for culinary purposes to add a special aroma and taste.
 Older, larger leaves typically have more flavor than the younger leaves do.